nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 - This solution applies only to pooled multi-session session host VMs.
 - This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic Apps.
+- Max runtime of a job in the runbook is 3 hours.
+In case starting/stopping of VMs in a host pool takes longer than that, the job would fail.
+[More details](../../automation/automation-runbook-execution#fair-share)

 >[!NOTE]
 >The scaling tool controls the load balancing mode of the host pool it is scaling.
 It sets it to breadth-first load balancing for both peak and off-peak hours.